List of Iron Chef episodes: 1996

 This episode debuts Nakamura as Michiba's hand picked successor.

 This episode, known as the France Special, took place in Château de Brissac in Anjou, France.
 It also took place to promote Gagnaire's restaurant, which was on the verge of closing.
 This episode was aired as two separate episodes in the dubbed version (although these two merged as a single two-hour episode in the Food Network).

+Thierry Hongues is the first black challenger to compete on Iron Chef.
+Hongues was endorsed by Brazilian ambassador to Japan Fernando Lace, who also accompanied him to Kitchen Stadium, as the episode was presented as the tie-breaker between the two nations after Japan defeated Brazil in Soccer and Brazil defeated Japan in Judo at the 1996 Atlanta Olympics.

 The three-hour Beijing Special taking place in the Forbidden City and pitting the best of four styles of Chinese cooking (Canton, Beijing, Shanghai, and Sichuan) against each other.
 The first battle was a semifinal round with all four chefs, with the chefs with the two highest scores advancing to the final.

 This episode served as a rematch to their battle back in France.

-The last episode of 1996 is the New Year's Eve episode wherein 100 judges were said to have sampled the osechi New Year food prepared by Michiba and Nakamura, which took 100 minutes and 10 assistants each to make, with the battle concluding at midnight on New Year's.
+The last episode of 1996 is the New Year's Eve episode, where 100 judges (including challengers from past episodes, who were there to provide extra ingredients for the battle) were said to have sampled the osechi New Year food prepared by Michiba and Nakamura, which took 100 minutes and 10 assistants each to make, with the battle concluding at midnight on New Year's.
 The theme ingredients were decided at the Yabusame venue set up in front of the Odaiba FCG building.
 Four of them were assigned to three groups; Meat (Beef, Chicken, Duck, and Pork), Vegetables (Carrot, Radish, Sweet Potato, and Green Pepper), and Fish (Salmon, Yellowtail, Octopus, and Spiny Lobster).